-The trailer will have the proper weight distribution if the load is evenly distributed.
+The trailer will have the proper weight distribution if the load is evenly distributed in the dump body.

+For non-flowable (discrete) loads locate the load such as to provide the proper tongue weight.
 After loading, be sure to check that none of the axles are overloaded.